pop-team/pop-java/docs/model.rst

     mutex calls previously arrived.
   * **A concurrent call** can be executed concurrently (time sharing) with other concurrent or sequential calls, except if mutex calls are pending or executing.
-In the later case he is executed after completion of all mutex calls previously arrived.
+In the latter case the call is executed after completion of all mutex calls previously arrived.

 In a nutshell, different object-side invocation semantics can be expressed in